jeffboody/libai/readme-nn.md

 the update parameter step since dL/dwi is replaced by dLR/dwi.
-Some results also suggest that the regularization term is not required for the perceptron bias parameter since it does not seeem to impact the final result.
+Some results also suggest that the regularization term is not required for the perceptron bias parameter since it does not seem to impact the final result.
 The lambda term is a regularization hyperparameter (0 to 1) that is selected when designing the neural network.

-To explain how regularization works, lets consider how the L2 regularization term affects the following example.
+To explain how regularization works in the absense of normalization, lets consider how the L2 regularization term affects the following example.

 	X  = [1,1,1,1]
 	W1 = [1,0,0,0]